lornebb/LABB_MS2/README.md

 ## Bugs

-Throughout development of the site I had a live deployment and a local preview of the project in chrome with dev. inspector open on each tab.
+Throughout development of the site I had a live deployment and a local preview of the project in chrome with developer inspector open on each tab.
 So most bugs were squashed during the build.
 However there were some issues worth mentioning.

 ### EmailJs JS impliment Bug